mia-platform/documentation/docs/development_suite/deploy/configure-github-actions.md

           deployment-id: ${{ github.event.deployment.id }}
 ```

-When users deploy for the first time, the Console release automatically creates the environments configured inside the project,
+When users deploy for the first time, the Console automatically creates the environments configured inside the project,
 otherwise, you can [follow this tutorial](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment)
 to set up your environments.